Subduction tectonics of the Philippines: Ophiolitic belt

 Ophiolite is suggested to be formed in subduction events in oceanic basins.
 The occurrence of ophiolite is common in the Philippines.
 Studying this ophiolite can help reveal the tectonic evolution of the region.

 The majority of ophiolite in the Philippines was formed in the Cretaceous, with a minority formed in the Tertiary.
 Ophiolite in the Philippines is zoned into four groups geographically: the Eastern belt (1), the Central belt (2), the Western belt (3), and the Palawan belt (4).
 Dating the ophiolitic belts shows a trend of progressively younger formations from east to west—those in the east formed in the lower Cretaceous (oldest) and those in the west formed during the Eocene (youngest).
 This reflects the sequence of accretionary wedge formation along the western side of the Philippine Mobile Belt.
 The youngest western ophiolitic zone was formed in the Sundaland – Philippine Mobile Belt boundary, while the older eastern ophiolite was formed in the proto-Philippine Plate and is the basal rock of the Philippine Mobile Belt.

+One of the well-preserved ophiolite formations in the province of Zambales in the Central Luzon Region is named Zambales Ophiolite Complex.